ClickHouse/clickhouse-java/README.md

 ## About the Project

-This is the official Java Client and JDBC for ClickHouse Database (https://github.com/ClickHouse/Clickhouse).
-Java client is the base component and has own API for working with ClickHouse in a "direct" way.
-JDBC driver is a library implementing JDBC API 1.3 on top of the Java client.

-There are two implementations of the Java Client:
-- client-v1 - initial implementation (projects: clickhouse-client, clickhouse-data, clickhouse-http-client)
+This is official Java Client and JDBC for ClickHouse Database (https://github.com/ClickHouse/Clickhouse).
+Java Client is the core component and provides API to interact with the database.
+In 2023 this component and its API was refactored into a new component `client-v2`.
+Both version are available but older one will be deprecated soon.
+However it will receive security and critical bug fixes.
+New `client-v2` has stable API and we are working on performance and feature parity to make it a production ready.
+JDBC driver component is an implementation of JDBC API.
+It uses Java Client API to interact with the database server.

+**Benefits of using Client-V2:**
-  - still maintained
+- Stable API.
-  - only critical fixes & features
-- client-v2 - refactored implementation (projects: client-v2)
-  - essential functionality is implemented
+- Minimal functionality is implemented
-  - works with cloud
+    - SSL & mTLS support
+    - RowBinary* formats support for reading
+    - Proxy support
+    - HTTP protocol
+- New Insert API that accepts a list of POJOs
+- New Query API that returns a list of GenericRecords that cant be used as DTOs
+- Native format reader
+- Performance improvements
+    - Less number of internal buffers compare to the old client
+    - More configuration for performance tuning
+    - Less object allocation
+- Upcoming new features

+Old client still be used when:
-  - we are working on performance right now
+- using JDBC driver ( we are working on its refactoring )
-  - also we will refactor JDBC driver to use this client

 ## Important